Chart Color Schemes

 Infrastructure

-Gembrook has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Gembrook has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, or planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Additional VLocity Trains, Level Crossing Removal Project (Melbourne), Level Crossing Removal Project, and Victorian Acute Mental Health Facilities.
-The following list outlines those projected to be most relevant:.
+No changes were made based on the rules provided as the original text does not contain any formatting elements or dates that need modification.
+Here's the original text: Nothing can influence an area's performance as much as changes to local infrastructure, major projects and planning initiatives.
+In total 0 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Additional VLocity Trains, Level Crossing Removal Project (Melbourne), Level Crossing Removal Project, and Victorian Acute Mental Health Facilities, with the below list detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.